lluchs/territory/README.md

 Territory
 =========

-This is my [homesick](https://github.com/technicalpickles/homesick)-compatible territory.
+This is my dotfiles territory.
 Keep out.